Prime Day 2019: Best Target deals

-You don't have to shop Amazon Prime Day to get a deal on July 15 and 16 this week.
-Target's doorbuster deals are also going on Monday and Tuesday to compete with Amazon's Prime Day bonanza.
-The tech deals span TVs, smart speakers and more.
+You can skip shopping Amazon Prime Day deals this week because Target is offering its own summer sale (and you don't have to pay to be a member).
+Target's doorbuster deals are continuing today to compete with Amazon's Prime Day bonanza.
+The tech deals span TVs, robot vacuum cleaners and more.

 You can find many of the same sales on Amazon, but you have to be a Prime member in order to get those discounts.
 Target will let anyone snap up a sale, while supplies last.
-Some of these deals will only last one day, so check back tomorrow to see which new products have been added.
+Some of these deals will go fast, so get them while you can.

 Note that CNET may get a share of revenue from the sale of the products featured on this page.